BritishBambi/LBBT-pp5/README.md

 ### Review Comments/Likes

 This would allow further input and interaction from Users.
 Forms would be created so that comments would be left under reviews that could be liked or disliked to reflect public opinion.
-This would add a deeper user meaning to reviews and would inspire discussion on Reviews themselves rather than the game in general.
+This would add a deeper user meaning to reviews and would inspire discussion on Reviews themselves rather than the product in general.
 This would be an ideal feature to add next into the project.

 ### Review Admin Response

 This would highlight a review with a "site owner response" banner so that any specific critiques or feedback from a user is highlighted as being responded to.
 This means users can easily find products that are being monitored by active response from the admin team.
 This builds more of a positive look for the site by engaging with users more directly in regards to products.

 ## Testing